PrivateBin/docker-nginx-fpm-alpine/README.md

 #### Environment variables

 The following variables are passed down to the PHP application to support various scenarios.
-This allows certain seeting to be changed via the environment instead of a configuration file.
+This allows certain settings to be changed via the environment instead of a configuration file.
 Most of these variables relate to the storage backends:

 ##### Amazon Web Services variables used by the S3 backend